MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/7-exercise-using-the-azure-portal-to-enable-logging-and-download-logs.md

 ## Download and install Azure Storage Explorer
 Download the Azure Storage Explorer tool to be able to download the storage analytics log files.

-1. Open a new tab in your browser, and navigate to https://azure.microsoft.com/en-gb/features/storage-explorer/.
+1. Open a new tab in your browser, and navigate to https://azure.microsoft.com/features/storage-explorer/.
-2. Ensure you have the right operating system selected, and then clicfk **Download Storage Explorer for free**.
+2. Ensure you have the right operating system selected, and then click **Download Storage Explorer for free**.
 3. If a popup dialog appears asking what to do with the file, click **Save**.
-4. When a message appears saying the download is complete, click **Run** or launch the downloaded file.
+4. When a message appears to say the download is complete, click **Run** or launch the downloaded file.
 5. In the **User Account Control** dialog box, click **Yes**.
-6. In the **Setup - Microsoft Azure Storage Explorer** dialog box, select **I accept the aggreement**, and then click **Install**.
+6. In the **Setup - Microsoft Azure Storage Explorer** dialog box, select **I accept the agreement**, and then click **Install**.
 7. On the **Select Destination Location** page, click **Next**.
 8. On the **Select Start Menu Folder** page, click **Next**.
 9. On the **Completing the Microsoft Azure Storage Explorer Setup Wizard** page, click **Finish**.